RyanWheeler7321/SpotifyRandomizer/README.md

 # Spotify Random Playlist Generator

-This tool creates a personalized random Spotify playlist from whichever source playlists you specify, optionally excluding your main playlists.
+This tool creates a new Spotify playlist with songs randomly generated from the artists of whichever source playlists you specify.
 It launches a simple GUI for customizing song count, playback, and source selection.
+You can customize the config file with your main playlists or any optional secondary playlists.

 ## Features
 - **Four random selection methods** (plain random, same album, top tracks, full discography).